 CB: “From a personal standpoint, I really like the opportunities to get to do mock interviews with students, and helping with their college essays.
 Since I have been editing and writing for a long time, I can offer them a little help and it’s really fun to do that, I enjoy it.
 I love getting into these settings and seeing [the student’s] energy and enthusiasm, their idealism and passion and hopefully some of that rubs off on and really inspires us.”

-How do I want to strengthen the organization & help us grow?
+How do you want to strengthen the organization & help us grow?

 CB: “In terms of the future of Portland Workforce Alliance, anything I can do and we can do to grow the influence of PWA is what we’re all here for.
 In terms of direction, the Expo is fantastic and incredible, it brings in thousands of students.
 It seems like if we want to grow the employers and high school participation, we should think about having a committee that looks at post-Expo.
 Coming off of that when there is excitement around it and it’s so successful, [it could] get more schools and employers involved, supporting the mission of Portland Workforce Alliance.”